SOZHAA-1/AAE5303_VisLangFly_project_3D-reconstruction/AAE5303_reconstruction_submission/scripts/opensplat_command_notes.md

 - reduced branch with 301 images was stable at `d=2, n=3000`
 - `n=4000+` was not reliable in the current WSL/Docker setup

-## Recommendation

-For a GitHub submission repo, describe:
-- what worked
-- what failed
-- why it failed
-- how the reduced branch helped identify the stability boundary

-That is usually stronger than uploading every raw artifact.